Nanostring-Biostats/CosMx-Analysis-Scratch-Space/blog/spatial algorithms zoo.md

 # returns 2 outputs: a matrix of each cell's nearest neighbor indices (including itself),
 #  and a matrix of distances to these neighbors.
 ```
+(This also works for neighbors in expression space - just input the top 20 PCs instead of xy locations.)

 #### Returning a sparse matrix of cells' K-nearest neighbors